 In Operation: F.U.G.I.T.I.V.E.
 Numbuh 362, revealed be disguised as decommissioned operative Numbuh 206, gives out one to Numbuh 86 for capturing her.

 Numbuh 362: You idiot!
 I was this close to getting the Delightful Children's plans!
 And you attacked me from out of nowhere!
 Whose side are you on anyways?
 I'm ashamed to call you a girl.
 I never thought a girl would be so stupid.
-You are by far the most idiotic person I have ever, ever met!
+You are by far the most idiotic person I have ever, ever worked with!

 In the TV series, Aladdin gets one of these from Mozenrath as well.